Cerutti Mastodon site: Criticism

 The dating of the peopling of the Americas is a very contentious subject.
 For most of the 20th Century, the Clovis First theory was dominant, dating human habitation of the Americas to no earlier than 13,000 years ago.
 Later data pushed back the date from Clovis First, with theories suggesting dates of approximately 15,000 to 24,000 years ago.
 Other theories proposed dates as early as 40,000 years ago.

+A 2017 study concluded that "by around 15–14,000 cal BP an ice-free corridor formed between the Laurentide and Cordilleran ice sheets potentially allowing humans to disperse from Beringia to continental North America; arguably, this corridor wouldn't have been biologically viable for human migration before ca. 13–12,500 cal BP, however [77–79].
+It is now more widely recognized that the first inhabitants of Beringia probably dispersed along a Pacific coastal route, possibly as early as ca. 16,000 cal BP, and settled south of the ice sheets before the ice-free corridor became a viable route [3–12,77–79]."

 Given the substantial differences between these theories and the Cerutti findings, some researchers responded with skepticism.
 Several critics have argued that the evidence from the site did not definitively rule out the possibility that the cobbles may have been altered due to natural causes.
 Other critics also cite the lack of lithic artifacts and debris, generally found at sites associated with lithic tool manufacturing, at the Cerutti Mastodon site.
 Archaeologists also cite the lack of taphonomic evidence at the site, evidence that is generally required to support claims of material culture.